Private sector slowdown heightens recession fears

 HSBC's China Flash PMI dipped to 49.4 from August's final figure of 49.9.

+The composite index for prices charged by companies fell to 49.8, its lowest since July 2010, while input price rises slowed.

+"There was a huge easing in price pressures, particularly in manufacturing.
+It should give some comfort to policymakers thinking about perhaps reversing some of those rate hikes we saw earlier this year," Chris Williamson at Markit said.

-(Additional reporting by Julie Haviv and Emily Flitter in New York; Editing by Padraic Cassidy)
+(Additional reporting by Kevin Yao in Beijing; Editing by Ross Finley and Catherine Evans)